OzRayan/Social_Team_Builder/README.md

 Each signed up user, after ***`email`*** verification, must continue the registration on their own custom page where can showcase their talent, interests.
 Each project owner can accept or reject application from the application page.
-The application also reserves some extra features, which can be explored.
+The application also reserves some extra features.
+Unregistered user can explore the project list and project owners profile.

 The base project files was originally provided from <www.TeamTreehouse.com> for Python Web Development Tech degree.
 Provided files are: HTML, CSS, JavaScript.